Measuring productivity dispersion: a parametric approach using the L\'{e}vy alpha-stable distribution: Models and estimation

-The L\'evy alpha-stable distribution is a four-parameter distribution with parameters $\alpha$, $\beta$, $\gamma$, and $\delta$ in one of Nolan's \citep{NOLAN1998187} parameterizations (often called $\textbf{S}_0$ parameterization) being interpreted as tail exponent, skew, scale, and shift parameters.
-The density function exists in closed form only exists in a few special cases such as $\alpha=2 $ (Gaussian), $\alpha=1$ (Cauchy), and $\alpha=0.5$ (standard L\'{e}vy).
-In the general case, we can express the L\'evy alpha-stable distribution using its characteristic function \citep{NOLAN1998187}
+The L\'evy alpha-stable distribution is a four-parameter distribution with parameters $\alpha$ (tail exponent), $\beta$ (skewness), $\gamma$ (scale), and $\delta$ (location).
+The density function exists in closed form only in a few special cases such as $\alpha=2 $ (Gaussian), $\{\alpha=1, \beta=0\}$ (Cauchy), and $\{\alpha=1/2, \beta=1\}$ (standard L\'{e}vy).
+Out of several alternatives, we use \citeauthor{NOLAN1998187}'s \citeyearpar{NOLAN1998187} $\textbf{S}_0$ parametrization, which has the characteristic function

-where $i$ is the imaginary unit, $t \in R$ is the argument of the characteristic function, and $ \operatorname {sgn}(t)$ is a sign function.
-The parameter $\alpha \in (0,2]$ (tail exponent or stability index) determines the tail behavior.
-The lower $\alpha$ the thicker the tail. $\beta \in [-1,1]$ is a skewness parameter; the higher $\beta$ the more right-skewed the distribution. $\beta = 0$ gives a symmetric density. $\gamma \in [0, +\infty]$ (scale) determines the width of the density, while the parameter $\delta \in (-\infty, +\infty)$ is the central location of the density.
-This particular parameterization is useful for numerical work and statistical inference since the characteristic function is continuous in all four parameters.
+where $i$ is the imaginary unit, $t \in R$ is the argument of the characteristic function, and $ \operatorname {sgn}()$ is the sign function.
+This particular parametrization is useful for numerical work and statistical inference since the characteristic function is continuous in all four parameters.